 Two of the country’s former capital cities were built in Nara Prefecture.
 Fujiwara-kyo was constructed in 694, and Heijo-kyo in 710.
-During the time when Heijo-kyo was the capital, it blossomed as the terminus of the Silk Road, with an international atmosphere and many architectural treasures.
+During the time when Heijo-kyo was the capital, Nara blossomed as the terminus of the Silk Road, with an international atmosphere and many architectural treasures.

 That is why Nara has so many historical highlights, including the Great Buddha of Todaiji Temple and Horyuji Temple, the oldest wooden structure in the country, as well as many other registered World Heritage sites.
 Every fall at the great exhibition held at Shosoin, valuable discoveries from that era are taken from treasuries and made viewable to the public, little by little.
-Many people look forward to the exhibit, and visit Nara in great numbers.
+Many people look forward to this exhibit and visit Nara in great numbers.

-There are so many historic relics waiting to be excavated in Nara, it’s said that if you dig a hole in the dirt, you’re bound to discover something.
+There are so many historic relics waiting to be excavated in Nara.
+It’s said that if you dig a hole in the dirt, you’re bound to discover something.
 While visiting this city, you’ll realize that ancient Nara still lives on beneath your feet.